How to Improve Credit Score of Your Company

 Do not mix business and personal finances

-By keeping the personal and business accounts and credit cards separate, you can avoid affecting the credit score due to personal finances.
+By keeping the personal and business accounts and credit cards separate, you can avoid affecting your credit score due to personal finances.